ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

 #### Caller

-1. Provide the peripheral account with an allowance of liquidity tokens to be burned in exchange for the underlying tokens.
+1. Provide the periphery account with an allowance of liquidity tokens to be burned in exchange for the underlying tokens.
 2. Call one of the periphery contract's addLiquidity functions.

-#### In the peripheral contract (UniswapV2Router02.sol)
+#### In the periphery contract (UniswapV2Router02.sol)

 3. Send the liquidity tokens to the pair exchange